Yvonne511/robotics-roadmap/DRL/1-Q_Learning/README.md

 $$
 ### Derivation
 #### Bellman Equation for Q-values
-The recursive relationship between the Q-values <br>
+The recursive relationship between the Q-values
 Optimal Q-value of a state-action pair is equal to the immediate reward plus the best possible discounted future reward
 $$
 Q^*(s, a) = \mathbb{E} \left[ r + \gamma \max_{a'} Q^*(s', a') \mid s, a \right]